Beaver Lumber: History

-Molson sold the rest of retail chain to Home Hardware for $68 million in 1999.
+Molson sold the rest of the retail chain to Home Hardware for $68 million in 1999.

 Legacy

 The first store opened by Edwin and his brother, Robert, was sold to the Wolseley Museum Association in 1980, who subsequently closed it and sold it to local entrepreneur, Jacquie Jacobs-Marshall.
 It stands on Blanchard Street and has been proposed as a future site of the Wolseley Heritage Foundation Archive.

 Beaver Lumber's last Head Office at 7303 Warden Avenue in Markham is now home to Lyreco, Brookfield Properties and TTI.